This post may contain affiliate links. Please read our disclosure policy.

-This boozy cranberry sauce is made with Grand Marnier for a delicious hint of orange, plus brown sugar and a touch of cinnamon.
+This homemade boozy cranberry sauce recipe is made with Grand Marnier for a delicious hint of orange along with brown sugar and a touch of cinnamon!

 My friend Rachel inspired this recipe.
-She told me that she always makes cranberry sauce with brown sugar and a bit of Grand Marnier.
+She always makes cranberry sauce with brown sugar and a bit of Grand Marnier.
 I confess that I am the type of person who loves the canned stuff, but I was intrigued and figured that any self-respecting food blogger really needs a cranberry sauce recipe on their blog.
-Anyway, I had my husband dig out the Grand Marnier, and I went to like three different stores until I found some fresh cranberries.
 After a little experimenting in the kitchen, I landed on this easy and delicious cranberry sauce that has a nice touch of alcohol.
 Bottoms up!

 How to make Grand Marnier cranberry sauce

-- Add fresh cranberries, water, Grand Marnier, sugar, and a stick of cinnamon to a medium-sized saucepan;
+- Add the cranberries, water, Grand Marnier, sugar, and a stick of cinnamon to a medium-sized saucepan.

 Boozy Cranberry Sauce

 - 1 cinnamon stick

 - Pick out any cranberries that may be past their prime and discard them.